-Some toddlers have low vitamin D levels and a supplement of vitamins A and D is recommended for all toddlers.16 see Factsheet 4.4
+Some toddlers have low vitamin D levels and a supplement of 10 microgrmas of vitamin D is recommended for all toddlers.16 see Factsheet 4.4

 Toddlers who have a balanced diet, including three servings of milk, cheese and yogurt each day will get adequate amounts of calcium.
 Toddlers with an allergy to milk proteins will need their diet assessed by a dietitian and may need a calcium supplement.